 Hard as it is, you’ve got to stay calm.

-Most kids, and especially the very young, will take their reaction cues to the condition from you.
+Most kids, and especially the very young, will take their reaction cues from you.
 If you’re upset, distraught, fearful of the condition, they will be too.
-I know that sounds like a lot of pressure to put on you, and I’m really sorry.
+I know that’s a lot of pressure to put on you, and I’m really sorry.
 But it’s not actually as hard as it seems.
 In fact, there are only two things you need to do.

 Secondly, try your best to remember the facts of alopecia.
 The vast majority of people with AA don’t experience full hair loss.
 Most people have their hair grow back.
-And for those who, like me, do experience full time full size baldness?
+And for those who, like me, do experience full-time, full-scale baldness?

-We still have a 100% chance to live full, happy, healthy, active, engaging, and fulfilling lives, the exact same as everybody else.
+We still have every chance live full, happy, healthy, active, engaging, and fulfilling lives, like everybody else.